bitcubico/english/sentences.md

 Spanish | English
 --- | ---
 Mas o menos | More or less
+Me gustaría comprar una cerveza también | I would like to get a beer as well Me levanté | I got up
 Me preguntaba si | I was wondering if
-Me gustaría comprar una cerveza también | I would like to get a beer as well

 ---
 ## N